Tania (actress)

-Tania (born 6 May 1993) is an Indian actress best known for her work in Punjabi cinema.
-She has been nominated for two Brit Asia TV Awards, winning one for "Best Supporting Actress" for her performance in Qismat (2018).
+Tania (born 6 May 1993) is an Indo-Canadian actress and model who works primarily in Punjabi cinema.
+She made her acting debut in 2018 and has since appeared in a range of Punjabi films.
+She has been nominated for two Brit Asia TV Awards, winning "Best Supporting Actress" for her performance in Qismat (2018).

-Early life
+Early life and education

 Tania was born on 6 May 1993 in Jamshedpur, Bihar to parents from Punjab.
 Brought up in Amritsar, she has one younger sister Tamannah.
 She attended Guru Nanak Dev University and BBK DAV College for Women, Amritsar where she won the "Best Actor of the Year" award each year from 2012 to 2016.
-She has a degree in Interior Designing and Project management.
-She is also a Classical dancer and National level participant.
+She completed her Bachelor of Design from BBK DAV College, Amritsar, and a postgraduate degree in project management from Canada.
+During her academic years, she developed an interest in acting and dance.
+She is also a classical dancer and a national-level participant.

 Acting career

-She was selected for the 2016 Bollywood film Sarabjit to play Sarabjit’s daughter, but as the filming schedule conflicted with her final exams, she had to forgo the role.
-Her first film role was in Son of Manjeet Singh but that film was not released until after Qismat.
-She is best known for her role in Sufna.
+Tania made her acting debut with the Punjabi film Qismat (2018).
+She subsequently appeared in Guddiyan Patole (2019) and made a cameo appearance in Rabb Da Radio 2 (2019).
+She gained wider recognition after appearing in Sufna (2020).
+Her later films include Bajre Da Sitta (2022), Oye Makhna (2022), Lekh (2023), Mitran Da Naa Chalda (2023), and Godday Godday Chaa (2023).
+Godday Godday Chaa won the National Film Award for Best Punjabi Feature Film at the 71st National Film Awards (2024).
+Her 2025 releases include Phaphey Kuttniyan, Mithde, Illti, and Godday Godday Chaa 2.
+She has also made cameo appearances in Qismat 2 and Nikka Zaildar 4.
+In addition to films, she has appeared in Punjabi music videos and brand endorsements.